 While Google doesn’t officially confirm that social signals are a part of their ranking algorithm, studies have shown a significant correlation between social engagement and Google rankings.

-Instagram influencer marketing has become increasingly significant these days, allowing marketers to work with key thought leaders in their sector and push brand messaging out to a wider audience.
+Instagram influencer marketing has become increasingly significant, allowing marketers to work with key thought leaders in their sector and push brand messaging out to a wider audience.

 Because influencers are seen as ‘independent’, aligning your brand with their authoritative voice can add genuine authenticity to your messaging.